merzann/v2_creative_spark_images_photography_shop/README.md

 ### Bugs remaining:

-  - image download link not working could not be fixed upon reaching the deadline.
-A message has been implemented into the email template asking the user to contact CReative Spark Images for a replacement link.
-Images will then be sent out as zip folder by the shop owner.

-  ---

   - clicking the **Back**-button on the Stripe payment field returns the user to a order summary page with broken styling

   ---